-Named for the Pulitzer-prize winning playwright August Wilson, the African American Cultural Center is a multi-purpose venue featuring three art galleries, live performance spaces, meeting areas, and unique educational classrooms for the young and old alike.
-Designed by renowned architect Allison Williams, the August Wilson Center is both a visually iconic landmark welcoming visitors to the eastern entrance of the Cultural District and a beacon of cultural excellence for the global arts community.
+Named for the Pulitzer-prize winning playwright August Wilson, the August Wilson Cultural Center (AWCC) is a multi-purpose venue featuring three art galleries, live performance spaces, meeting areas, and unique educational classrooms for the young and old alike.
+Designed by renowned architect Allison Williams, the AWCC is both a visually iconic landmark welcoming visitors to the eastern entrance of the Cultural District and a beacon of cultural excellence for the global arts community.

 - Lectures, workshops and community dialogues around race, culture and identity

 - Bridging cultural divides through art, music, dance and theater

 - Free admissions to world-class art exhibitions

 - Exceptional performances by nationally and internationally renowned artists

 - Artist residencies